webgriffe/esb/README.md

 Indirect dependencies are **not** honored.
 This means that if flow A depends on flow B, which in turn depends on flow C, a job for flow C will **not** stop flow A. Flow A will only check flow B. If you want flow A to also check flow C, simply make the dependency between flow A and flow C explicit by saying that flow A depends on both flows B and C.

 When a flow depends on another, such as flow A depending on flow B, whenever flow A's worker extracts a job from its queue it will check all dependencies to ensure that they are all idle.
 If one is found that is not idle, flow A will begin polling that dependency to see when it finishes.
-If desired, the timing of this polling action can be controlled with a few configuration parameters:
+If desired, the timing of this polling action can be controlled with a few configuration parameters (these are all optional):
 * `initial_polling_interval` (default 1000ms) is the number of milliseconds that flow A will *first* wait before rechecking flow B's status
 * `polling_interval_multiplier` (default: 2) after the first delay, each subsequent delay is obtained by multiplying the previous one by this parameter.
 The default value of 2 means that each time the delay doubles, so the first time the wait fill be 1000ms, the second 2000ms, then 4000ms etc. Setting this value to 1 forces the system to keep on using the initial delay value without change.
 * `maximum_polling_interval` (default: 60000ms) the exponential increase imposed by `polling_interval_multiplier` is capped by this value, which is the maximum possible polling interval.